suffolklibraries/lgc/content/collections/events/big-bug-day-09-04.md

     content:
       -
         type: text
-        text: 'If you can, dig, paint, water, plant, rake, prune, sow, sweep, shovel & mulch... then we want you!
-Get your hands dirty and help our neighbourhood bloom.'
+        text: "Join us on Wednesday 9 April as we\_spend a day growing our community garden.
+Get stuck in to helping build homes for wildlife and fill our gabion seating for the summer.\_"
   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'Join us for a Community Gardening Weekend where we’ll plant, dig, and spruce up our shared green space at the front of the library. '
+        text: 'No experience necessary—just bring your energy and love for the outdoors!'
   -
     type: paragraph
     attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: 'No experience necessary—just bring your energy and love for the outdoors! ' -
-    type: paragraph
-    attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text